 Now it’s the grandkids turn.
 There is a five-year old and a two-year old running around playing Ninja Turtles or PJ Masks.
 When Isaiah is at school, Noah loves to hang out in my room and watch movies or he’ll bring his toys and we’ll have some playtime in between movies and email.

 You’re probably wondering how I get any work done let alone kept my sanity, hehe.

 Seriously mamas, if my flashback is your current situation or you’re a grandma taking care of her grandbabies, don’t think you can’t make money from home even while all the brouhaha is going around because you can.
-You just have to get creative and play the process of elimination and think of all the types of jobs you can do from home and cross out the ones that require you interacting with another person by phone.
+You just have to get creative and play the process of elimination and think of all the types of jobs you can do from home.
+Then cross out the ones that require you interacting with another person by phone or video.

 Now, if you’re wondering what kind of work you can do from home and not worry about the kids being in the same room with you, here are four ways you can make money from home and fit it in your busy life.

 If you’re looking for a traditional work-from-home job that brings in a steady check, here are some types of jobs that don’t require you talking to customers.
 For example, there are tons of typing jobs available or you can work in the transcription field.